MAX phases: History

-In the 1960s, H. Nowotny and co-workers discovered a large family of ternary, layered carbides and nitrides, which they called the 'H' phases, now known as the '211' MAX phases (i.e. n = 1), and several '312' MAX phases.
+In the 1960s, Hans Nowotny and co-workers discovered a large family of ternary, layered carbides and nitrides, which they called the 'H' phases, now known as the '211' MAX phases (i.e. n = 1), and several '312' MAX phases.
 Subsequent work extended to '312' phases such as Ti_{3}SiC_{2} and showed it to have unusual mechanical properties.
 In 1996, Barsoum and El-Raghy synthesized for the first time fully dense and phase pure Ti_{3}SiC_{2} and revealed, by characterization, that it possesses a distinct combination of some of the best properties of metals and engineering ceramics.
 In 1999 they also synthesized Ti_{4}AlN_{3} (i.e. a '413' MAX phase) and realized that they were dealing with a much larger family of solids that all behaved similarly.

 In 2020, Mo_{4}VAlC_{4} (i.e. a '514' MAX phase) was published, the first major expansion of the definition of the family in over twenty years.
 Since 1996, when the first "modern" paper was published on the subject, tremendous progress has been made in understanding the properties of these phases.
 Since 2006 research has focused on the fabrication, characterization and implementation of composites including MAX phase materials.
-Such systems, including aluminium-MAX phase composites, have the ability to further improve ductility and toughness over pure MAX phase material.
+Such systems, including aluminium–MAX phase composites, have the ability to further improve ductility and toughness over pure MAX phase material.